-- Turn down the calories in macaroni and cheese with sharp, reduced-fat cheese and low-fat milk.
+- Train your child’s palate to enjoy healthier options by cutting the calories in macaroni and cheese with sharp, reduced-fat cheese and low-fat milk.

 - Make Hoppin' John (black-eyed peas and rice) with brown rice.

-- For potato salad, substitute half the mayonnaise with plain, non-fat Greek yogurt to slash the fat and maintain creaminess.
+- Toss up a bowl of healthy potato salad.
+Substitute half the mayonnaise with plain, non-fat Greek yogurt to slash the fat and maintain creaminess.
 Add a touch of mustard for extra flavor.
 Sneak in extra veggies with diced onion, celery and bell pepper.

 Reinvent Family Favorites

 - Skip the candied yam sugar rush.
-Bring out the natural sweetness of sweet potatoes by oven roasting with cinnamon, vanilla and a little maple syrup or brown sugar.
-Kids will love them.
+Bring out the natural sweetness of sweet potatoes with this simple, kid-approved recipe: oven roast yams or sweet potatoes with cinnamon, vanilla and a little maple syrup or brown sugar.

-- Create juicy, crispy "oven-fried" chicken by soaking it in buttermilk then coating with a blend of panko breadcrumbs, paprika, garlic powder and cayenne pepper before baking with a spritz of canola oil.
+- Create juicy, crispy "oven-fried" chicken by soaking it in buttermilk then coating with a blend of panko breadcrumbs, paprika, garlic powder and cayenne pepper.
+Before baking, add a spritz of canola oil.

 - Slow cook greens in vegetable broth with a drizzle of canola or peanut oil.
 Sweeten the pot with honey and apple cider vinegar.
-For the adults, add red pepper flakes or hot sauce.
-If collard or turnip greens are too bitter for your child's palate, try a cabbage which cooks up a bit sweeter.
-Serve with skinny, baked cornbread sticks for a fun and nutritious meal.
+If collard or turnip greens are too bitter for your child's palate, try cabbage which cooks up a bit sweeter.
+Serve with baked cornbread sticks for a fun and nutritious meal.

 - Instead of fried okra, roast fresh whole okra until crunchy and dip into your favorite marinara sauce.
-Kids will enjoy dipping these.
+Kids enjoy dipping!

-- You don't have to give up peach cobbler.
-Bake peaches with honey and top with oats, toasted almonds and a dollop of vanilla Greek yogurt.
+- Reinvent that old family favorite.
+For your peach cobbler, bake peaches with honey and top with oats, toasted almonds and a dollop of vanilla Greek yogurt.